top of page

 As a bonus, if someone else does try to camp and I genuinely want the beach to myself I walk around with my flashlight for a bit and they bail.
 It’s most likely not the kindest act but the fulfillment of self matters to me as well.

-A lot of these places aren’t in the map books, but with a GPS that you can pick up for $20 at a pawn shop, you can accumulate your catalogue of co-ordinates, of places worth seeing again.
+A lot of these places aren’t in the map books, but with a GPS that you can pick up for $20 at a pawn shop, you can accumulate your catalogue of co-ordinates, of free camping sites and places worth seeing again.
 You won’t regret it and a lot of places your cell phone will be useless, invest the money…it's peanuts.

 THREE PATHS TO WISDOM